xperterra/CA-Core/source/pages-ca-scratch/_includes/ext-affiliation-intro.md

 Indentifies an organization that a resource is affiliated with, the type of affiliation and, optionally, the period of the affiliation.

-**Notes:**
+**Note:** this extension is adapted (generalized) from the [ext-location-affiliation](https://simplifier.net/ProvincialProviderRe/location-affiliation/~json) extension used in the ON PPR guide, which is semantically different than managingOrganization.
+Requirements are looser, and the "with" element has been replaced with an approach more similar to the Resource datatype.

-- This is adapted (generalized) from the [ext-location-affiliation](https://simplifier.net/ProvincialProviderRe/location-affiliation/~json) extension used in the ON PPR guide which is semantically different than managingOrganization.
+**Potential Issue:** The approach used to add affiliationType and Period to the extension needs to be validated.

 {% include link-list.md %}